Thanatisia/SharedSpace/Docs/Operating Systems/Windows/commands/net.md

                 - If not specified
                     + Check mounted filesystems
             + Use '*' as the drive letter to select all drives
+        - Positionals
+            + drive-letter : The drive letter/device you want to mount the remote filesystem with
+            + remote-filesystem-location : The target Remote Network Shared Drive (File Server/Volume)
+            + password : The password to a specified user; Required if '/USER' is provided.
         - Options
             + /D | /DELETE : Unmount/remove the mounted filesystem
+            + /p:{yes|no} : Specify to set persistency when mounting filesystem
+            + /USER:[remote-username | {domain\}username | username@domain-name] : Specify the user of the Remote Filesystem to login as

 - Optionals
     + /? : Display detailed Documentation of command